exercism/docs/season-of-docs-proposal.md

 ## About your organization

-Exercism is a not-for-profit organisation that helps people develop and improve their programming skills through practice and mentoring.
+Exercism is a not-for-profit organization that helps people develop and improve their programming skills through practice and mentoring.
 Our platform is made up of over 200 GitHub repositories covering nearly 70 programming languages.
 Everything is Open Source.
 Since launching in 2013 we have helped over 500,000 people become better programmers.